Read This First

 Prompt 1: Create a table on 16 essential Existentialist concepts with columns reflecting 1) the concept, 2) a clear definition of the concept, and 3) a salient example of the concept in practice.

-The section turns on Essential Existentialist Concepts.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Essential Existentialist Concepts in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are 16 essential Existentialist concepts, Essential Existentialist Concepts, and Concept.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through 16 essential Existentialist concepts, Essential Existentialist Concepts, and Concept.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with 16 essential Existentialist concepts, Essential Existentialist Concepts, and Absurdity.
+Treat 16 essential Existentialist concepts, Essential Existentialist Concepts, and Absurdity as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The humanistic pressure is lived orientation: a view matters when it changes how a person inhabits meaning, finitude, or agency.

 | Concept | Definition | Example in Practice |